aaron-r-rogers/sql-to-do-list/README.md

 1. Create a database named `weekend-to-do-app`
 2. The queries in the `tables.sql` file are set up to create all the tables and populate the data for the app to run properly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 Postico is recommended to run those queries as that was used to create the queries
-3. Open up your editor of choice and run an `npm install`
+3. Open up your editor of choice (I like vscode) and run an `npm install`
-4. Run `npm run server` in your terminal
+4. Run `npm start` in your terminal
 5. Run `npm run client` in your terminal to open the app in a new browser tab

 ## Usage